-The purpose of ENGL 1302 continues the purpose of ENGL 1301: to help students understand and apply the standards of correctness in formal thought and the written English language and teach them to read and write well through focus on the writing process, the use of appropriate grammar and diction, the use of logic, and the different methods of essay development.
-ENGL 1302 encourages critical writing by introducing students to research and writing from sources, to imaginative literature, to the modes of artistic thought, and to the critical responses appropriate to these modes of thought.
+The purpose of ENGL 1301 is to help students understand and apply the standards of correctness in formal thought and the written English language.
+English 1301 is designed to help students to think well by teaching them to read and write well through its focus on the writing process, the use of appropriate grammar and diction, the use of logic, and the different methods of essay development.
+Various readings from multiple areas of the humanities are included.